ItzzMeGrrr/Find-and-delete-duplicate-files/README.md

-## Find and delete all the duplicate files in the current directory recursively keeping the first one
+## Find and delete all the duplicate files in the current directory recursively, keeping the first one

 This is a simple script that finds all the duplicate files in the current directory recursively, keeps the first copy, and deletes the rest of them.